 The information collected by the e-couch program is used for statistical purposes and system administration tasks to maintain this service.

 Because the e-couch program uses 'transient cookies' your computer does not retain the information delivered in the cookies once you leave the e-couch program website.
 When you close your browser, the transient cookie set up by e-couch program is destroyed and no information is retained which could identify you or your browser next time you log onto the e-couch program.

-The e-couch website uses Google Adwords Conversion Tracking which helps us to track how many people who click on our Google Ads end up registering on e-couch.
+The e-couch website uses Google Adwords Conversion Tracking which helps us to track how many users from Australia who click on our Google Ads end up registering on e-couch.
 This sets a tracking cookie on your browser only when you click on a Google Ad.
 These cookies expire within 30 days and do not contain information that can identify you personally.
 You can read more at the Google Advertising Privacy Notice including information about how to opt out.

 Please be aware that any changes in the privacy practices of your employer or other organisation through which you received access to the website will not be posted on the e-couch website.